BinghengNUS/SUSTech_NeZha/README.md

 # SUSTech_NeZha
 Scource code of the paper entitled 'Underactuated Motion Planning and Control for Jumping With Wheeled-Bipedal Robots'

+If you found this code useful in your research, please consider citing.

 @ARTICLE{9310341,
   author={Chen, Hua and Wang, Bingheng and Hong, Zejun and Shen, Cong and Wensing, Patrick M. and Zhang, Wei},